Deltadromeus: Discovery and naming

-Fossils definitively assigned to Deltadromeus were first discovered in 1996 by American paleontologist Paul Sereno, who was part of a joint expedition by the University of Chicago and the Service Géologique du Maroc in an outcrop of the Kem Kem Beds known as Aferdou N'Chaft in Errachidia Province, western Morocco.
+Fossils definitively assigned to Deltadromeus were first discovered in 1996 by American paleontologist Paul Sereno, who was part of a joint expedition by the University of Chicago and the Service Géologique du Maroc in an outcrop of the Kem Kem Beds known as Aferdou N'Chaft in Errachidia Province, eastern Morocco.
 This expedition was one of many that explored dinosaur-bearing outcrops in North Africa throughout the 1990s and 2000s.
 The remains found consisted of an incomplete postcranial skeleton, cataloged as UCRC PV11 at the University of Chicago before being transferred to the Ministry of Energy, Mines and Environment in Rabat and catalogued as SGM-Din 2, that had been found in a single site.
 The strata of this site is made up of sandstones which belong to the Gara Sbaa Formation of the Kem Kem Beds, which dates to the Cenomanian-Albian ages of the middle Cretaceous period.